-$F{CH4,PJ,y}$ = Amount of methane in the LFG which is flared and/or used in the project activity in year y (t CH_4/yr)
+= Amount of methane in the LFG which is flared and/or used in the $F{CH4.PI.v}$ project activity in year y (t CH4/yr)

-$BE{CH4,SWDS,y}$ = Amount of methane in the LFG that is generated from the SWDS in the baseline scenario in year y (t CO2e/yr)
+$BE{CH4.SWDS.v}$ = Amount of methane in the LFG that is generated from the SWDS in the baseline scenario in year y (t CO2e/yr)

-η{PJ} = Efficiency of the LFG capture system that will be installed in the project activity
+= Efficiency of the LFG capture system that will be installed in the $\eta{PI}$ project activity

-GWP{CH4} = Global warming potential of CH4 (t CO2e/t CH4)
+$GWP{CH4}$ Global warming potential of CH4 (t CO2e/t CH4)

-- 33. $BE{CH4,SWDS,y}$ is determined using the methodological tool "Emissions from solid waste disposal sites".
-The following guidance should be taken into account when applying the tool: - (a) f_y in the tool shall be assigned a value of 0 because the amount of LFG that would have been captured and destroyed is already accounted for in equation 2 of this methodology; - (b) In the tool, x begins with the year that the SWDS started receiving wastes (e.g. the first year of SWDS operation); and - (c) Sampling to determine the fractions of different waste types is not necessary because the waste composition can be obtained from previous studies.
+- 44. BECH4,SWDS,y is determined using the methodological tool "Emissions from solid waste disposal sites".
+The following guidance should be taken into account when applying the tool: - (a) $f_y$ in the tool shall be assigned a value of 0 because the amount of LFG that would have been captured and destroyed is already accounted for in equation (2) of this methodology; - (b) In the tool, x begins with the year that the SWDS started receiving wastes (e.g. the first year of SWDS operation); and - (c) Sampling to determine the fractions of different waste types is not necessary because the waste composition can be obtained from previous studies.

-5.5.1.2.
-Step A.2: Determination of $F{CH4,BL,y}$
+5.4.1.3.
+Determination of $F{CH4,BL,y}$

-34. This step provides a procedure to determine the amount of methane that would have been captured and destroyed (by flaring) in the baseline due to regulatory or contractual requirements, or to address safety and odour concerns (collectively referred to as requirement in this step).
-The four cases in Table 23 are distinguished.
+45. This section provides a procedure to determine the amount of methane that would have been captured and destroyed (by flaring) in the baseline due to regulatory or contractual requirements, to address safety and odour concerns, or for other reasons (collectively referred to as requirement in this section).
+The four cases in Table 3 are distinguished.
 The appropriate case should be identified and the corresponding instructions followed.